Lust: Islam

 Muslims are encouraged to overcome their baser instincts and intentional lascivious glances are forbidden.
-Lascivious thoughts are disliked, for they are the first step towards adultery, rape and other antisocial behaviors.
-Prophet Muhammad also stressed the magnitude of the "second glance", as while the first glance towards an attractive member of the opposite sex could be just accidental or observatory, the second glance could be that gate into lustful thinking.
+Lascivious thoughts are disliked, for they are the first step towards adultery, rape, and other antisocial behaviors.
+The Islamic prophet Muhammad also stressed the magnitude of the "second glance", as while the first glance towards an attractive member of the opposite sex could be just accidental or observatory, the second glance could be that gate into lustful thinking.

 Indian religions

 Hinduism

 In the Bhagavad Gita, Krishna, an Avatar of Vishnu, declared in chapter 16, verse 21 that lust is one of the gates to Naraka or hell.

 In this ancient manuscript the idea behind the word 'Lust' is best comprehended as the psychological force called 'Wanting'.